kanaad-c-79/Tree-Ensembles-on-Cancer-Patient-Data/README.md

 Feature selection helps us identify the most important features of our dataset that contribute to a decision tree/tree ensemble, thus helping us remove any irrelevant predictors.
 The two methods we'll be looking at are: 1) Impurity metric approaches, and 2) Permutation Importances.

 ## Impurity metric approach
+We used the '.feature_importances_' function on our best classifier (Random Forest) to get the inbuilt impurity metric measure for each feature in our dataset.

+When making the ensemble of decision trees used in our RF classifier, the features that tend to reduce impurity most in nodes (and thus help in leading to a decision/have the most ~predictive power) when we split trees using them - are deemed as our most important measures, while the features that have the least impact on impurity are deemed less important.

+## Permutation Importance approach